benlansdell/physics-notebooks/_posts/2021-03-10-convexity-part-2.md

 #### Some examples

-But this has been quite a bit of theory.
+This has been quite a bit of theory.
 So what are some examples of these concepts?

 Well, let's consider again the simple quadratic function $$f(x) = x^2/2$$ with inequality constraints $$x - a \le 0$$.
 The Lagrangian is